 To help protect the marble, we finished this marble floor restoration with a high quality impregnating sealer.

 What Causes Dirty Marble?

-Now you have an idea of the costs to restore marble, you may be wondering what made your marble floor dull in the first place, especially if you feel that you have looked after your floor.
+Now you have an idea of the marble floor cleaning and polishing costs, you may be wondering what made your marble floor dull in the first place, especially if you feel that you have looked after your floor.

 - soil and grit

 But you needn’t worry because we will carefully explain how your marble flooring has got into its current condition.

 Then we can advise you on the best way to polish marble floors, appropriate marble cleaning and restoration solution.
 So you can choose the option that fits your budget.